check-spelling/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 The most straightforward representation of a trie is done by giving users every `Node` visited as an object.
 Then the consumer can query its transitions, get its children, decide to walk over them in any order it sees fit, and retain those that it actually needs.
-This is a very natural and cheap represention if the nodes are actually the objects in memory that represent the trie.
+This is a very natural and cheap representation if the nodes are actually the objects in memory that represent the trie.

 The latter is not the case for us: we store tries in integer blobs or files on disk and we present transformed views of